 As the name suggests, drive-in pallet racking allows a forklift to drive into ‘bays’ created by the system itself.
-This helps with storing large quantities of the same product because they can be stacked to the back of the racking and easily organised and recognised.
+This is a great option for storing large quantities of the same product because they can be stacked to the back of the racking, easily organised and recognised.

 A low-cost option, drive-in pallet racking allows for a high-density of stored items in a small space.
-There is limited access to the product further back in the racking and forklift present danger of damage to the racking, though.
+However, there is limited access to the product further back in the racking and forklift present danger of damage to the racking.

 Narrow aisle pallet racking systems aim to reduce the space between racking to be as efficient as possible with the floor space available.
 They are popular for increasing the capacity of a smaller space rather than moving.
 Floor space and ceiling space is maximised and tidiness can even be encouraged because there is less room for mess.

-Fast order picking, effective use of space, and high throughput are the positives of narrow aisle pallet racking.
+This option boasts fast order picking, effective use of space and high throughput, all of which are key for every business.
 The cons are that there are limits to the forklift types that can be used and stocking high quantities of the same item isn’t feasible.

 The goal for any pallet racking system is to make the best use of your space and time with the products you work with and the style of your business operations.
 This is why there are so many options available and they are all configured to your business as much as possible to ensure the biggest benefit.

 These are also only four of the possible options: there are plenty of other pallet racking systems that might be right for you.
-These four, however, are a great coverage for most business types and manage to serve a lot of warehouses effectively.
+These four, however, offer great coverage for most business types and manage to serve a lot of warehouses effectively.